ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Journaling can assist with achieving compliance with government regulations.
 A Journal rule can be scoped to:

-* Internal messages only
+* Internal messages only.
-* External messages only
+* External messages only.
-* All messages
+* All messages.
-* Specific recipients
+* Specific recipients.

 Office 365 supports the use of journaling with the caveat that an Exchange Online mailbox cannot be used as a journaling mailbox.
 When configuring a mailbox for journaling, it must reside on an Exchange server.
 Journal reports can be delivered to a separate system to the Exchange Online instance.

 Within Office 365, additional options are available to be leveraged in an organisation's retention strategy.
 These include:

-* Retention Policies
+* Retention Policies.
-* Litigation hold
+* Litigation hold.

 Retention Policies can also be leveraged across the Office 365 organisation, whereas litigation hold is configured on a per-mailbox basis.
 These options reduce the complexity and management overhead involved with recording email and backing up to separate systems.